thtopher/th-monthly-performance/BUSINESS_RULES.md

 These section headers are used to assign an **analysis category** (Data / Wellness / Next Gen Advisory) via mapping.

-> Important: “Analysis category” is used for reporting; “Allocation tag” determines which overhead pools apply.
+> Important: "Analysis category" is used for reporting; "Allocation tag" determines which overhead pools apply.
 > They usually align (PAD+MAR → Data, WWB → Wellness), but the system should not assume they are identical.

 #### 3.1.4 Duplicate contract codes in Pro Forma